syncfusion-content/xamarin-docs/Xamarin/Diagram/Connector.md

 {% endtabs %}
 {% endcapture %}
 {{ codesnippet1 | UnOrderList_Indent_Level_1 }}

-    2. passing the index value of the connector to connector collection (using RemoveAt method) The following code example illustrates how to remove a connector from connection
+    2. passing the index value of the connector to connector collection (using RemoveAt method) The following code example illustrates how to remove a connector from connection.

 {% capture codesnippet2 %}
 {% tabs %}
 {% highlight c# %}